Mattlister/FilmDBMain/README.md

 ## Project Design

-* I've designed the website with a clean layout but with plenty of story behind the design.
-A user will instantly know what they're looking at and they'll see images of some of the greatest characters in movies and TV.
-Someone older users will have known since their big scree debut in 1976 from a space horror film to a well structured TV show which hasn't been around for years but still made a lasting impression on the audience.
-The floating menu I liked because it allowed the title bar to be just a tile bar and not have the naivgation menu as part of it.
+* I like to design my web sites with a bold image as a key feature.
+So much can be told from that image and when a user first lands on a page.
+The image is instantly recognisable and sets the design and tone of the entiere website.
+I like to build my designs around the image and this includes the colour scheme, the fonts and the entire layout of the page.
+I chose strong clear images including great characters from movies and TV.
+Whether that character is from a classic film or a well structured TV show, they makes a lasting impression on the audience.

+* I chose a floating menu instead of a Nav bar because it gave the page something else.
+It's been hard to get the layout working with the menu but I believe it was a great feature to add.

 ### Design